binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter6.md

 ### Ignorance
 ![](images/ThreatTags/easy-common-average-moderate.png)

-While working as a contract software engineer on many teams, I often struggle to get past the fact that most developers are oblivious to the amount of insecurities they simply don't consider.
-Usually, after explaining the situation and importance of the vulnerability with them, they begin to understand it, but it is still an ongoing battle to get them to continually consider the importance of their decisions in creating secure systems.
+While working as a contract software engineer on many teams, I often struggle to move past the fact that most developers are oblivious to the amount of insecurities they simply don't consider.
+Usually, after explaining the situation and importance of the vulnerability with them, they begin to understand it, but it is still an ongoing battle to ensure that they continually consider the importance of their decisions in creating secure systems.

 The fact that people responsible for creating our software have a more distorted perception than actual software consumers is truly concerning.
 [The Arxan 5th Annual State of Application Security Report](https://www.arxan.com/resources/state-of-application-security/) _Perception vs. Reality_ highlights this.